Read This First

 Prompt 4: I cannot imagine a legitimate calculus behind the emergence of desires that do not incorporate pleasure seeking and pain avoidance.
 Can you?

-The central claim is this: Your stance highlights a perspective that sees all human motivations as essentially hedonic, where every desire and decision is ultimately tied to seeking pleasure or avoiding pain.
+In plain terms: Your stance highlights a perspective that sees all human motivations as essentially hedonic, where every desire and decision is ultimately tied to seeking pleasure or avoiding pain.

 Consider actions driven purely by a sense of moral duty, as suggested by Immanuel Kant.
 Kant argued that moral actions are those performed out of a sense of duty and not because of any personal gain or to avoid personal pain.
 For example, a person might return a lost wallet because they believe it is the right thing to do, independent of any pleasure or pain associated with the action.